5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 						- 2 (Dict) (Output Node)
 			- etc.

+Now that we know to enter the routing data into the PlatformsXX.xml file, we can begin entering the data in a new file.

+⚠️ **NOTES**
+- You can combine both auto switching and manual switching.
+For example, you could use auto mode to switch back and forth between internal Speakers and the Headphone Out but add an extra Line-Out in manual mode if your Codec can't be configured to switch  between all three sources automatically.
+- Make sure to get the hierarchy of the Platforms.xml right.
+Otherwise there won't be any Input/Output Sources available!
-**IMPORTANT**: Remember that the Nodes used in the `PathMap` must exist in the `PinConfig`.
+- Remember that the Nodes used in the `PathMap` must exist in the `PinConfig`.
 So therefore you might have to go back and forth between generating a `PinConfig`, adding/updating it in the info.plist inside of `PinConfigs.kext` and adjusting the `PlatformsXX.xml` to make it all work!

-Now that we know to enter the routing data into the PlatformsXX.xml file, we can begin entering the data in a new file.

 ## <a name='vi.-creating-a-`platformsxx.xml`'></a>VI.
 Creating a `PlatformsXX.xml`
 There are 2 methods for creating a `PlatformsXX.xml` file: one utilizes VoodooHDA.kext and a forgotten script called `GetDumpXML`.
 It generates a `Platforms.xml` file, which contains all the required Nodes for switching Inputs/Outputs manually.
 It works out of the box and allows you to skip Chapter IX completely which is a big time saver.
 Unfortunately, this method doesn't work beyond macOS Catalina, so users of Big Sur and newer need to follow the manual method instead.